 Since then the studio has found even greater fame creating and developing Nintendo's extremely popular Super Smash Bros series, a few games of the world famous Pokemon series and the cult hit Mother series (known in America as Earthbound).
 In 2011 HAL released their first augmented reality game, Face Raiders, for the Nintendo 3DS.

 HAL Laboratory is also notable for its talent.
-Satoru Iwata, the current president of Nintendo, used to be the president of HAL Laboratory.
+Satoru Iwata, former president of Nintendo, used to be the president of HAL Laboratory.
 Before founding Sora, Ltd., Masahiro Sakurai (creator of Kirby and Super Smash Bros.) worked at HAL Laboratory.

 HAL Laboratories took on its name from the AI in Kubrick's 2001: A Space Odyssey.
 It is speculated that they chose the name because the film, which emphasizes the cold and calculating nature of technology, inspired them to make their company the warm, approachable face of video game technology that they are today.
 Although mere speculation, titles such as Kirby's Epic Yarn go a long way towards validating this policy.